Who Is Michelle Williams?

-Born in 1980, Michelle Williams started singing as a child.
-She performed gospel music for much of her early life.
-In 1999, Williams became a backup singer for R&B artist Monica.
-She then joined Destiny's Child the following year.
-With Destiny's Child, Williams made such hits as "Survivor" and "Bootylicious."
+Born in 1980, Michelle Williams developed a love for singing as a child and performed gospel music for much of her early life.
+She became a backup singer for R&B artist Monica before joining Destiny's Child in 2000, delivering such hits as "Survivor" and "Bootylicious."
 The group broke up in 2005, but they have reunited several times since.
-Williams has released several solo albums as well, including 2008's Unexpected.
+Williams has released several solo albums as well, including 2008's Unexpected and 2014's Journey to Freedom.
 She performed at the Super Bowl with Destiny's Child in 2013.

 Early Life and Career

 Born on July 23, 1980, performer Michelle Williams started singing in her church choir.
 She later joined such gospel groups as United Harmony.
 As much as she loved music, Williams tried a different path in college.
 She studied criminal justice at Illinois State University before dropping out to pursue her first love.

 In 1999, Williams got her first big break.
 She was hired as a backup singer for R&B star Monica for a tour.
 Before long, Williams reached new heights of musical success.
 She was recommended to Beyoncé Knowles and Kelly Rowland, who were looking for someone to join their hit group, Destiny's Child.

 Williams became a member of Destiny's Child in early 2000.
 "Independent Women Part 1," which appeared on the Charlie's Angels soundtrack, was the first song she recorded with the group.
 It also proved to be the group's first No. 1 hit on the pop charts.